cybershujin/CTIinaBox/4. Analysis/README.md

 # Analysis Phase

+The analysis phase is a critical step in the CTI lifecycle where processed intelligence is examined in-depth to identify trends, patterns, and potential impact on the organization.
+This phase involves a combination of human analysis and machine-based techniques to gain insights and draw meaningful conclusions from the data.
+Here are the key aspects of the analysis phase:

+Contextual Analysis: The processed intelligence is analyzed within the context of the organization's specific environment, assets, and risk profile.
+This helps determine the relevance and potential impact of identified threats.
+Threat Profiling: Analysts create detailed profiles of threat actors, including their motivations, capabilities, and tactics, techniques, and procedures (TTPs).
+This helps anticipate their likely targets and methods of attack.
+Trend Analysis: Historical data is analyzed to identify patterns and trends in threat actor behavior, attack vectors, and targeted vulnerabilities.
+This can help predict future threats and prioritize security measures.
+Technical Analysis: In-depth technical analysis is conducted on malware samples, exploits, and other artifacts to understand their functionality, characteristics, and potential impact.
+This often involves reverse engineering and sandbox analysis.
+Impact Assessment: The potential impact of identified threats is assessed in terms of financial losses, reputational damage, operational disruptions, and other business-specific factors.
+This helps prioritize threats and allocate resources effectively.
+Attribution: Analysts attempt to attribute threats to specific threat actors or groups based on available evidence, such as attack infrastructure, malware signatures, or TTPs.
+Attribution can help inform response strategies and engage law enforcement when necessary.
+Collaboration and Feedback: Analysts collaborate with internal stakeholders, such as incident responders and vulnerability management teams, as well as external partners, to validate findings, gather additional insights, and refine the intelligence.

+The output of the analysis phase is actionable intelligence that enables informed decision-making and proactive defense.
+This may include:

+Prioritized lists of threats and vulnerabilities to address Recommended courses of action to mitigate risks Updated defense strategies and security policies Threat reports and briefings for management and other stakeholders

+By thoroughly analyzing processed intelligence, the analysis phase helps organizations understand the threat landscape, anticipate attacks, and make data-driven decisions to enhance their cybersecurity posture.

+### Analysis Resources

 [Threat Intelligence Diamon Model of Intrustion Analysis](https://www.socinvestigation.com/threat-intelligence-diamond-model-of-intrusion-analysis/)
 Andy Piazza’s SANS 2024 CTI Summit talk on common fallacies analysts run into “[Threat Intelligence is a Fallacy, but I May be Biased](https://www.youtube.com/watch?v=0gbLJJIAdiY)”